bearzdev/js_std/README.md

 ## Rationale

+Only es6 modules are generated for Node so that top-level async can be used.
+Js does not have synchronous equivalents for its newer APIs which can lead to race conditions without the ability to use async/await.

+Only named exports are used to enable tree shaking.

+### Why Deno

 Deno:

-- runs typescript directly
+- Runs typescript directly.
-- has a single executable
+- Has a single executable
-- runs tests quickly
+- Runs tests quickly
-- can convert a Deno ES6 module into an npm package using the Deno-To-Node ("DNT") tool.
+- Can convert a Deno ES6 module into an npm package using the Deno-To-Node ("DNT") tool.
-- focuses on using web standards APIs where possible like AbortSignal, fetch, etc.
+- Focuses on using web standards APIs where possible like AbortSignal, fetch, etc.
 - ES6 enables you to write larger modules.
 - Enables test modules to live next to the source modules similar to go.